 There must be at least some textual evidence.
+(And, pro-tip, the more textual evidence the better.)
 So we don’t advise you to argue that Moby Dick represents Ireland.
-Still, there’s a good reason that Dave Barry chose Moby-Dick when he wanted to give an example of a Big Important Symbol that has many possible interpretations – and which is obviously demanding to be interpreted, possibly in a ludicrous way.
+Still, there’s a good reason that Dave Barry chose Moby-Dick when he wanted to give an example of a Big Important Symbol that has many possible interpretations—and which is obviously demanding to be interpreted, possibly in a ludicrous way.

 After all, here’s Ahab, who has "piled upon the whale’s white hump the sum of all the general rage and hate felt by his whole race from Adam down" (41.19).
 He’s making Moby Dick the object of every negative feeling any human being has ever had, ever.